Cellular respiration: Citric acid cycle

-This is also called the Krebs cycle or the tricarboxylic acid cycle.
+The citric acid cycle is also called the Krebs cycle or the tricarboxylic acid cycle.
 When oxygen is present, acetyl-CoA is produced from the pyruvate molecules created from glycolysis.
 Once acetyl-CoA is formed, aerobic or anaerobic respiration can occur.
 When oxygen is present, the mitochondria will undergo aerobic respiration which leads to the Krebs cycle.
 However, if oxygen is not present, fermentation of the pyruvate molecule will occur.
 In the presence of oxygen, when acetyl-CoA is produced, the molecule then enters the citric acid cycle (Krebs cycle) inside the mitochondrial matrix, and is oxidized to CO2 while at the same time reducing NAD to NADH.
 NADH can be used by the electron transport chain to create further ATP as part of oxidative phosphorylation.
 To fully oxidize the equivalent of one glucose molecule, two acetyl-CoA must be metabolized by the Krebs cycle.
 Two low-energy waste products, H2O and CO2, are created during this cycle.

 The citric acid cycle is an 8-step process involving 18 different enzymes and co-enzymes.
 During the cycle, acetyl-CoA (2 carbons) + oxaloacetate (4 carbons) yields citrate (6 carbons), which is rearranged to a more reactive form called isocitrate (6 carbons).
-Isocitrate is modified to become α-ketoglutarate (5 carbons), succinyl-CoA, succinate, fumarate, malate, and, finally, oxaloacetate.
+Isocitrate is modified to become α-ketoglutarate (5 carbons), succinyl-CoA, succinate, fumarate, malate and, finally, oxaloacetate.

-The net gain from one cycle is 3 NADH and 1 FADH2 as hydrogen- (proton plus electron)-carrying compounds and 1 high-energy GTP, which may subsequently be used to produce ATP.
+The net gain from one cycle is 3 NADH and 1 FADH2 as hydrogen (proton plus electron) carrying compounds and 1 high-energy GTP, which may subsequently be used to produce ATP.
 Thus, the total yield from 1 glucose molecule (2 pyruvate molecules) is 6 NADH, 2 FADH2, and 2 ATP.